dennis-tra/nebula/README.md

 - [Pactus](https://pactus.org)
 - [Dria](https://dria.co/)

-You can run `nebual networks` to get a list of all supported networks
+You can run `nebula networks` to get a list of all supported networks

 The crawler was: